 This is followed by a misconfiguration of the cloud platform (40%).

 The top two operational security headaches SOC teams are struggling with are compliance (34%) and lack of visibility into cloud security (33%).

 1. Security and unauthorized access

-Employee negligence and unauthorized access through misuse of employee credentials are some of the significant security threats in cloud computing.
+Employee negligence and unauthorized access through misuse of employee credentials are one of the greatest security threats in cloud computing.
 Modern employees might log in to cloud solutions from their mobile phones, home tablets, and home desktop PCs, making the system vulnerable to many external threats.

 2. Lack of visibility in cloud applications

-The lack of visibility drives public cloud Security Risk and can lead to unauthorized access to data, improper handling, and replication of data leading to the removal of confidential data from infrastructure.
+The lack of visibility drives public cloud security risk and can cause unauthorized access, improper handling, and replication of data leading to the removal of confidential data from infrastructure.
 It can affect the ability of the organization to verify the effectiveness of their security controls (because there is no visibility into tools and data of the cloud).
-Implement incident response plans (as they do not have complete control over cloud-based assets); and analyze data, services, and users to recognize unusual usage patterns that are inherent to security).
+Implement incident response plans (as they do not have complete control over cloud-based assets), and analyze data, services, and users to recognize unusual usage patterns that are inherent to security.
 It is one of the most crucial challenges that an organization needs to address.

 3. Insecure interfaces and APIs

-Application programming interfaces (APIs) helps customers with customization of their cloud experience.
-However, APIs can be a threat to cloud security due to their nature.
-Not only do they provide companies with the ability to customize the features of their cloud services to suit business needs; they also offer data recognition, access, and effective encryption of data.
-APIs can serve different purposes to developers to ease out their life but can also leave many exploitable security risks leading to an infrastructure vulnerable to threats.
+Application Programming Interfaces (APIs) help customers with customization of their cloud experience.
+However, API on its own can be a threat to cloud security.
+Not only do they provide companies with the ability to customize the features of their cloud services to suit business needs, they also offer data recognition, access, and effective encryption of data.
+APIs can serve different purposes for developers but can also leave many exploitable security risks leading to an infrastructure vulnerable to threats.